- HOME

 Here's how you can put that first-party data to use in email marketing:

-• Build segments: Since you have firsthand information about your audience, use this data to segment them based on demographics, behavior, stage of the buying journey, and so on.
+Build segments: Since you have firsthand information about your audience, use this data to segment them based on demographics, behavior, buying stage, and so on.
 Segmentation is not a one-and-done exercise; you can dynamically segment your users into different groups based on various factors.

 For instance, you can have all users from North America in a segment, and some of these users can also be in a segment for users who have made a purchase from you in the last year.

-Let's say you're a custom gift company.
-You know that people are going to want to wear t-shirts with the face of their favorite star from his latest movie.
-You can create a webpage for fan merchandise and create ads thattarget keywords related to the movie or the star.
+Let's say you're a custom gift company and you know people are going to want to wear t-shirts with the face of their favorite star from his latest movie.
+You can create a webpage for fan merchandise and create ads that target keywords related to the movie or the star.
 You can then send your audience emails with the images of the latest merchandise and call-to-action (CTA) buttons that link them to the webpage you created.

-• Add a touch of personalization: With the help of dynamic content and automation, you can personalize the content of your emails.
-Create engaging emails with exclusive offers and tailor them to your audience's preferencesbased on the first-party data you've gathered from them.
+Add a touch of personalization: With the help of dynamic content and automation, you can personalize your email content.
+Create engaging emails with exclusive offers and tailor them to your audience's preferences based on the first-party data you've gathered from them.
 Because your users have consented to receive communication from you, as long as you maintain the right frequency, you can do non-invasive yet personalized email marketing.

 Pro tip: Keep iterating and building your first-party data.
 As you continue to communicate with users, you're going to keep learning more about their lives, interests, and behaviors.
 Have a good first-party data collection strategy in place, unify the data from different sources and departments, and build comprehensive user profiles and segments.
 Continue optimizing your email campaigns and overall marketing strategy in accordance with the evolution of this data.